 The intention of this exercise is to gain some insights into VivaColombia’s continued efforts to consolidate services in order to increase customer satisfaction and to lay the groundwork for areas that will be further assessed for quality and process improvement.
 This will be done by first categorizing all positive reviews to understand the airline’s areas of strengths.
 Then this will also be done for the negative reviews to identify the biggest weakness that customers see in the airline.
 Once the weakest category is identified, an affinity diagram will be produced to determine categories for a final Pareto Chart.
 The final focus on analyzing the weakest category will be to make some recommendations for potential improvements.

 Figure 1.
 TripAdvisor’s Positive Reviews Pareto Chart

-The categories for positive reviews were the following: Cost, Staff/Service, Overall Assessment, Schedule, Airplanes and Reservations.
-In the positive reviews there was enough evidence to support the strength of VivaColombia’s low-cost-carrier business model.
+The categories for positive reviews were the following: Cost, Staff/Service, Overall Assessment, Schedule, Airplanes, and Reservations.
+In the positive reviews, there was enough evidence to support the strength of VivaColombia’s low-cost-carrier business model.
 The review category of Cost came up as the most frequent in the Positive Reviews (43% of total), indicating that their customers find Cost to be one of the most positive aspects of the airline’s service.
-There was a constant underlying thought in the Cost Category’s reviews which hinted subtly to “getting what you payed for”.
+There was a constant underlying thought in the Cost Category’s reviews which hinted subtly to “getting what you paid for”.
 This was not necessarily in a negative sense, but more like an understanding of the airline’s value offering and having a positive sentiment about that fact.

 Figure 2.TripAdvisor’s Negative Reviews Pareto Chart